codegouvfr/sill/CONTRIBUTING.md

 - `api/src/core/helpers`: contains the helpers that are used by the usecases.
 This can contain all the reusable business logic.
 - `api/src/core/ports`: the contracts to discuss with the outside world and infrastructure (database, external APIs, etc.)
 - `api/src/core/adapters`: the implementations of the ports.
 This is the only place where we should have code specific to the sources for example.

+If you wish, you can also send your suggestions directly to `floss@numerique.gouv.fr`.